 (2) Observe the Devastation of What Enslaves You.

 - How do you feel after giving into the temptations?
-Do you feel stress, guilt, impure, and selfish?
+Do you feel impure, stressed, guilty and, or selfish?

-- Do you foresee the stress that precedes to you giving into these temptations?
+- Do you foresee any stress that leads you to giving into these temptations?

-- Do you perceive that have been allowing yourself to be conned and deceived?
+- Do you think that you have been allowing yourself to be conned and deceived?

 - What will happen if you continue sinful and evil behavior unto death or judgment?